Pound puppy turned police 'porn dog'

 "Those are the best kinds of dogs.
 If a dog has that much energy and no fear ... if a dog has what people don't like, that's exactly what I look for," said Jordan.
 "The first day I got him he was ready to work."

-Harmon agreed: "That nose goes to work and I think that hunger drive comes out and he does what he needs to do. ...
+Hartman agreed: "That nose goes to work and I think that hunger drive comes out and he does what he needs to do. ...
 He'll out-work me, for sure."

 Expensive price tag